-If it is not practical to design flares, incinerators, or enclosed combustors of sufficient height for adequate dispersion, the licensee, operator, or approval holder may consider
+If it is not practical to design flares or incinerators of sufficient height for adequate dispersion, the licensee, operator, or approval holder may consider

 - using an air quality management plan (see section 7.12.6), - operating procedures and process controls to prevent emission rates or durations that would exceed the AAAQOs (see sections 7.5 and 7.12.4), and - adding gas to increase heat release and plume rise.
-(Proper flare, incinerator, or enclosed combustor stack height must be used to minimize gas consumption.)
+(Proper flare stack height must be used to minimize gas consumption.)